 It’s true that Google Rankbrain is trained enough to understand and find the results with synonyms of the searched keywords.
 And based upon that criterion you may get ranked on the first page even if you haven’t included those specific keywords (but used the keyword synonyms).

-But, generally, a person has a tendency to click the web pages with Meta description that contains exactly those keywords he is searching for and not the synonyms.
+But, generally, a person has a tendency to click the web pages with Meta description that contains exactly those keywords he/she is searching for and not the synonyms.

 So, what’s the solution?